-Viridis Graduate Institute strives to provide more than instruction or student services; we hope to also provide a sense of community, open communication and support for each student.
-Should an issue be brought to our attention, Viridis Graduate Institute will take appropriate action to seek resolution.
+Viridis Graduate Institute aims to provide instruction, student services, a sense of community, and open communication.
+Should an issue be brought to our attention, Viridis Graduate Institute will take appropriate action to seek a resolution.

 VGI policy requires that the student first make every effort to discuss and resolve the issue in question with the other party involved.
-If necessary, Viridis will facilitate a conversation between student and other party to resolve the issue.
-If a student feels that they have been treated unfairly or unjustly by staff or faculty with regard to an academic process such as grading, testing, or assignments, the student must submit a written statement of the grievance to Dr. Lori Pye, President of Viridis Graduate Institute at firstname.lastname@example.org.
+If a student feels that they have been treated unfairly or unjustly by staff or faculty with regard to an academic process such as grading, testing, or assignments, the student must submit a written statement of the grievance to Dr. Lori Pye, President of Viridis Graduate Institute at [email protected].

 Viridis Graduate Institute is accredited by the Distance Education Accrediting Commission (DEAC).
 Students may also file a grievance or complaint with the Distance Education Accrediting Commission through their Online Complaint System, which enables individuals to file a complaint directly from the DEAC website.
 The complaint form may be found at https://www.deac.org/Student-Center/Complaint-Process.aspx.
 All complaints should be submitted using this form.
 DEAC: 1101 17th Street, N.W., Suite 808, Washington, D.C.
 20036, Phone: 202.234.5100.
 Website: www.deac.org.